FAQ

 If your workplace would like us to write / review your Domestic Violence policy please get in touch at: Hello@mensaid.ie

-What is the effects of Domestic Violence/Coercive Control on children
+What is the effects of Domestic Violence/Coercive Control on Children

-Statistics have shown that children who are exposed to abuse / violence in the home have a higher incidence of being subjected to physical abuse.
+Statistics have shown that children who are exposed to abuse/violence in the home have a higher incidence of being subjected to physical abuse.
 These children may also be at serious risk for long-term physical and mental health issues.
 Children who witness violence between parents are victims and may also be at greater risk of being involved in IPV.

 Fathers who are victims of Domestic violence /Coercive control have told us that abuse can be difficult to identify and furthermore it can be difficult to know what steps to take to protect your child.
 Men’s Aid regard the welfare of the child as paramount and with this in mind will always strive to protect children and young people from harm.
 Men’s Aid will always refer any such concerns to Tusla or The Garda Síochána in accordance with Children First Act 2015 and Children First National Guidance for the protection and welfare of children.